devopstia/terraform-course-del/aws-terraform/resources/vpc-01/README.md

 ## Add tags
-- add the below tags if you are using the default VPC-01 so that the aws-load-balancer-controller can discover the subnets
+- add the below tags if you are using the default VPC so that the aws-load-balancer-controller can discover the subnets
-- This should be perfect for all public subnet for default vpc-01: "kubernetes.io/role/elb" = 1
+- This should be perfect for all public subnet for default vpc: "kubernetes.io/role/elb" = 1

 ```s
 public_subnet_tags = {